doggobyte48/Aeronet/README.md

 **DO NOT RUN THE SERVICES YET**

-Instead you need to copy first squid.conf to  `etc/squid/` and overwrite the the pre-existing config then you can start the services with the following command
+Instead you need to copy first squid.conf to  `etc/squid/` and overwrite the the pre-existing config.

+After that you need to copy the html folder to `var/www/` overwriting `var/www/html`

+Then you can start the services with the following command

 `sudo systemctl start apache2`